top of page

 Paula Anza

-Paula Anza, a forestry engineer and environmentalist who after studying in Spain and dedicating herself to the field of environmental impact assessment for 4 years, decided to focus on her true dream, the conservation, ecology and study of wildlife.
-In 2022, she completed her postgraduate degree in the study and conservation of large African mammals to complete her training.
+Paula is a forestry engineer and environmentalist who, after working in environmental impact assessment for four years in Spain, decided to pursue her true passion: wildlife conservation, ecology, and research.
+In 2022, she completed a postgraduate degree in the study and conservation of large African mammals to strengthen her expertise in this field.

 Esther Chikapa